hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 **Actions**

-A scheduled job in HotWax Commerce validates order items and marks them "Approved."
+A scheduled job within HotWax Commerce Integration Platform validates order items, generates and place the CSV file at an SFTP location.
+A scheduled job within HotWax Commerce OMS reads this CSV file from the SFTP location and marks order items "Approved".

 <details>